adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/formsportal/searchnlister/v1/searchnlister/README.md

 Search And Lister Component  (v1)
 ====
-AEM Forms Portal Search and Lister component written in HTL.
+Search and Lister component written in HTL.

 ## Features

 ### Use Object
-The AEM Forms Portal Search and Lister component uses the `com.adobe.cq.forms.core.components.models.formsportal.SearchAndLister` Sling model as its Use-object.
+The Search and Lister component uses the `com.adobe.cq.forms.core.components.models.formsportal.SearchAndLister` Sling model as its Use-object.

 ### Behavior
 Pagination is implemented via Load More button, which loads more results lazily.